Non-existence of integral Hopf orders for twists of several simple groups of Lie type

 We succinctly recall here the basics of Drinfeld's deformation procedure of a Hopf algebra.
 An invertible element $\Omega:=\sum \Omega^{(1)} \otimes \Omega^{(2)} \in H \otimes H$ is called a {\it twist} for $H$ provided that:

-The {\it Drinfeld twist} of $H$ is the new Hopf algebra $H_{\Omega}$ constructed as follows: $H_{\Omega}=H$ as an algebra, the counit is that of $H$, and the coproduct and antipode alter those of $H$ in the following way:
+The {\it Drinfeld twist} of $H$ is the new Hopf algebra $H_{\Omega}$ constructed as follows: $H_{\Omega}=H$ as an algebra, the counit is that of $H$, and the coproduct and antipode differ from those in $H$ in the following way:

 Here, $Q_{\Omega}:=\sum {\Omega}^{(1)}S({\Omega}^{(2)})$ and $Q_{\Omega}^{-1}=\sum S({\Omega}^{-(1)})\Omega^{-(2)}.$ For the latter we similarly write ${\Omega}^{-1}=\sum {\Omega}^{-(1)} \otimes {\Omega}^{-(2)}$.